There are two threads already about the need of the Evaluate pin for nodes that stem from VL.

 public void Evaluate(int spreadMax, bool needsEvaluate)

-public void OnEvaluate(object sender, EventArgs<bool> args)
+or public void OnEvaluate(object sender, EventArgs<bool> args)

 where bool is whether the instances in set to evaluate or not